top of page

 EU flag alongside a notebook titled "EU REGULATIONS" related to the CSDDD agreement

-In a pivotal development, the European Council, comprising EU member states, has announced the adoption of the Corporate Sustainability Due Diligence Directive (CSDDD), a legislative framework aimed at enforcing companies to actively manage and mitigate their adverse impacts on human rights and the environment.
+The European Council, comprising EU member states, has announced the adoption of the Corporate Sustainability Due Diligence Directive (CSDDD), a legislative framework aimed at enforcing companies to actively manage and mitigate their adverse impacts on human rights and the environment.
 This comes after intense negotiations led to significant amendments to the original proposal, extending the timeline for its full implementation.

 Originally proposed by the European Commission in February 2022, the CSDDD sets forth a comprehensive approach for companies to identify, assess, prevent, mitigate, and rectify their environmental and human rights impacts.
 This encompasses a wide range of concerns, including labor violations, environmental degradation, and pollution, across both upstream and downstream activities.